-Learn more about Endodontic Therapy for Root Canals in Edmonton
+Learn more about Endodontic Therapy in Edmonton

 Over time, routine wear as well as decay can wear down the enamel of teeth, leaving them vulnerable to cavities and infection.
 If left untreated, these conditions can quickly cause damage to the function and health of the tooth, often requiring endodontic therapy to restore the smile.
 In Edmonton, Dr. Derek Fika offers root canal therapy to help these individuals regain oral health and function.